bmrf/tron/README.md

 *[link to code](https://github.com/bmrf/tron/blob/master/tron.bat)*

-Master script that launches all the other tools.
-It performs a lot of actions on its own, but for any task we can't perform directly, we call an external utility or script.
-Each stage Tron runs (e.g. Stage 1: Tempclean) has its own master script that Tron calls sequentially.
-The sub-stage scripts can be found in each stages subdirectory under the `\resources` folder. e.g. `\tron\resources\stage_1_tempclean\stage_1_tempclean.bat`
+Master script that launches everything else.
+It performs many actions on its own, but for any task not performed directly, we call an external utility or script.
+Each stage (e.g. Stage 1: Tempclean) has its own master script that Tron calls in sequence.
+Sub-stage scripts can be found in each stages subdirectory under the `\resources` folder. e.g. `\tron\resources\stage_1_tempclean\stage_1_tempclean.bat`

 ## Tron-internal prep jobs